jmaillot/azure-terraform/azure-base-infrastructure/README.md

   2b. terraform.tfvars

-    📍 _Replace variables with your needs
+    📍 _Replace variables to fit your needs

 ## 📜 Certificates